-Learn the Circle of Willis with Quizzes & Unlabeled Diagrams
+Learn the circle of Willis with quizzes and unlabeled diagrams

 The circle of Willis, also known as the cerebral arterial circle, is formed by anterior and posterior arterial pathways.